All Episodes

 And he had a number of questions for me.

-And one was about Paul Ryan and why is are so many conservatives in the media against Paul Ryan?
+And one was about Paul Ryan and why are so many conservatives in the media against Paul Ryan?

-I said, unfortunately, Congressman Ryan has decided to be like other national Republicans, and Congressman Ryan is more harsh in his criticism of Donald Trump than he's ever been in his career against Barack Obama or Hillary Clinton.
+And Congressman Ryan is more harsh in his criticism of Donald Trump than he's ever been in his career against Barack Obama or Hillary Clinton.

 And Republicans in general have been weak and feckless and spineless in stopping Obama's radical agenda.

-They failed to use their constitutional enumerated power of the purse.
+They've failed to use their constitutional enumerated power of the purse.

 They feared that they'd be blamed for a shutdown.